 - Dossier Section 7: Evaluation of Teaching & Advising (Tips on Evaluating Portfolios)

-- Dossier Section 8: Optional Service and Outreach Portfolio
+- Dossier Section 8: Portfolio to Document Leadership in Service and Outreach (Optional in P&T Reviews)

 - Dossier Section 9: Membership in Graduate Interdisciplinary Programs